MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-scaler-distributed-computing.md

 	    autoCleanup = TRUE, dataDistType = "all", packagesToLoad = NULL,
 	    email = NULL, resultsTimeout = 15, groups = "ComputeNodes")

-If you are using our R Productivity Environment, you can obtain the same information simply by typing the constructor’s name and an opening parenthesis in the R Console window or hovering over the constructor’s name in the Script window.
-More details about the parameters can be obtained from the constructor’s help file.

->[!IMPORTANT]
-> The R Productivity Environment (RPE) is available only for version 8.0.0 of Revolution R Enterprise 2016.
-It does not apply to Microsoft R Server 2016 or Microsoft R Client.

 You can modify an existing compute context and set the modified context as the current compute context by calling *rxSetComputeContext*.
 For example, if you have defined *myCluster* to be a waiting cluster and want to set the current compute context to be non-waiting, you can call *rxSetComputeContext* as follows:

 	rxSetComputeContext(myCluster, wait=FALSE)